Tom Hanks: 1990–1999: Leading man and acclaim

 For Saving Private Ryan (1998), he worked with Steven Spielberg to make a film about a search through war-torn France after D-Day to bring home a soldier.
 It earned the praise and respect of the film community, critics and the general public.
 Hailed as one of the finest war films ever made, it earned Spielberg his second Academy Award for direction, and Hanks another Best Actor nomination.
 Later that year, Hanks re-teamed with Ephron and Ryan for You've Got Mail, a remake of Ernst Lubitsch's The Shop Around the Corner (1940).
-He starred in Frank Darabont's The Green Mile (1999), based on the novel of the same name by Stephen King.
+It tells the story of two people in an online romance who are unaware they are also business rivals.
+It received positive reviews and box office success.
+He then starred in Frank Darabont's The Green Mile (1999), based on the novel of the same name by Stephen King, as a death row prison guard during the Great Depression.
 Hanks reprised the role of Woody in Toy Story 2 (1999).